-System Analyzer and the components it requires are automatically installed as part of the Code Composer Studio v5.1 installation.
+System Analyzer and the components it requires are automatically installed as part of the Code Composer Studio installation.
 Other installers, such as MCSDK, will also install System Analyzer.
 If you install one of these packages, you do not need to perform additional installation steps in order to make System Analyzer available.

-System Analyzer and the components it requires will also be automatically installed as part of the Code Composer Studio v5 installation in the near future.
-System Analyzer will also be available through the CCS Update Installer.
+System Analyzer and the components it requires will also be automatically installed as part of Code Composer Studio v5.1.